kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 ### registryDisk

-The Registry Disk feature provides the ability to store and distribute Virtual Machine disks in the container image registry.
-Registry Disks can be assigned to Virtual Machines in the disks section of the Virtual Machine spec.
+The Registry Disk feature provides the ability to store and distribute VM disks in the container image registry.
+Registry Disks can be assigned to VMs in the disks section of the VirtualMachine spec.

 No network shared storage devices are utilized by Registry Disks.
-The disks are pulled from the container registry and reside on the local node hosting the Virtual Machines that consume the disks.
+The disks are pulled from the container registry and reside on the local node hosting the VMs that consume the disks.

 #### When to use a registryDisk

-Registry Disks are ephemeral storage devices that can be assigned to any number of active Virtual Machines.
-This makes them an ideal tool for users who want to replicate a large number of Virtual Machine workloads that do not require persistent data.
-Registry Disks are commonly used in conjunction with Virtual Machine Replica Sets.
+Registry Disks are ephemeral storage devices that can be assigned to any number of active VirtualMachines.
+This makes them an ideal tool for users who want to replicate a large number of VM workloads that do not require persistent data.
+Registry Disks are commonly used in conjunction with VirtualMachineReplicaSets.

 #### When Not to use a registryDisk

-Registry Disks are not a good solution for any workload that requires persistent disks across Virtual Machine restarts, or workloads that require Virtual Machine live migration support.
+Registry Disks are not a good solution for any workload that requires persistent disks across VM restarts, or workloads that require VM live migration support.
 It is possible Registry Disks may gain live migration support in the future, but at the moment live migrations are incompatible with Registry Disks.

 #### registryDisk Workflow Example

-Users push Virtual Machine disks into the container registry using a KubeVirt base designed to work with the Registry Disk feature.
+Users push VM disks into the container registry using a KubeVirt base image designed to work with the Registry Disk feature.
 The latest base container image is **kubevirt.io/registry-disk-v1alpha**.

-Using this base image, users can inject a Virtual Machine disk into a container image in a way that is consumable by the KubeVirt runtime.
+Using this base image, users can inject a VirtualMachine disk into a container image in a way that is consumable by the KubeVirt runtime.
 Disks placed into the base container must be placed into the /disk directory.
 Raw and qcow2 formats are supported.
 Qcow2 is recommended in order to reduce the container image's size.

-Example: Inject a Virtual Machine disk into a container image.
+Example: Inject a VirtualMachine disk into a container image.

 ```text
 cat << END > Dockerfile